 [Webinar Series] Housing that Connects Us: The Benefits of Being an Enabling Host

-Join us to hear from community-based organizations that deliver in-building programming designed to foster neighbourly connections, strengthen social resilience, and support residents’ sense of belonging throughout different stages of life, helping residents age in place.
+In this webinar, titled The Benefits of Being an Enabling Host, you will hear from community-based organizations that deliver in-building programming designed to foster neighbourly connections, strengthen social resilience, and support residents’ sense of belonging throughout different stages of life, helping residents age in place.
 Learn how these programs help create welcoming, engaged multi-unit housing communities where people feel connected and supported.

-We’ll also hear from rental housing operators who are acting as enabling hosts: partnering with community-based organizations and supporting social programming to build mutual support and shared benefits for both residents and landlords.
+You’ll also hear from rental housing operators who are acting as enabling hosts: partnering with community-based organizations and supporting social programming to build mutual support and shared benefits for both residents and landlords.

 - Catherine Donnelly (Oasis)